zeroluck/docs/sources/gluu-defaults/logs-new.md

         2016-07-16 15:43:28,249 DEBUG [org.xdi.oxauth.service.UserService] Getting user information from LDAP: userId = zico

 2. `oxauth_script.log`
 Most of the custom script's initialization and few more information are loaded here in this script.
-In the sample log below we can see 'Super Gluu' MFA has been loaded in the Gluu Server:
+In the sample log below we can see 'Super Gluu' 2FA has been loaded in the Gluu Server:

         2016-07-16 19:06:32,705 INFO  [org.xdi.service.PythonService] (pool-2-thread-2) oxPush2.
 Initialization
         2016-07-16 19:06:32,713 INFO  [org.xdi.service.PythonService] (pool-2-thread-2) oxPush2.
 Initialize notification services